orlamadden/bootstrap-introduction/README.md

 ## About the project

-The task is to create a whiskey subscription service.
+The task is to create a whiskey subscription service using the Bootstrap 4 framework.

+It is also a practice hub for GitHub itself.